frontendmentorio/rest-countries-api-with-color-theme-switcher/README.md

 The designs are in JPG static format.
 Using JPGs will mean that you'll need to use your best judgment for styles such as `font-size`, `padding` and `margin`.

-If you would like the design files (we provide Sketch & Figma versions) to inspect the design in more detail, you can [subscribe as a PRO member](https://www.frontendmentor.io/pro).
+If you would like the Figma design file to inspect the design in more detail, you can [subscribe as a PRO member](https://www.frontendmentor.io/pro).

 There are no assets for this challenge, as the country flags will be pulled from the [REST Countries API](https://restcountries.com) and you can use an icon font library for the icons.